grafana/jsonnet-libs/tanka-util/README.md

 > experimental and may break.

-The [`helm.template`](#fn-helmtemplate) function converts a Helm Chart into Jsonnet object to be consumed by tools like Tanka.
+The [`helm.template`](#fn-helmtemplate) function converts a Helm Chart into a Jsonnet object to be consumed by tools like Tanka.

 Helm Charts are required to be available on the local file system and are resolved relative to the file that calls `helm.template`: